Bedrock02/tech-blog/posts/next-js-pages.md

 ```

-### New Component & New Directory
-If we go back to `index.tsx`, we can make improvements that will keep both the component and the styles in the same directory without triggering build time errors.
+If we go back to `index.tsx`, we can make improvements that will keep both the component and the styles in the same directory without triggering build-time errors.
 We would need to clean up the `page` by importing a component found outside of the `/page` directory.

 ##### Approach 2:
 ```bash